Balloon Sinus Surgery

 - Step 4: The balloon is advanced and gradually inflated to restructure the previously blocked sinus passage.

-There is minimal bleeding and very little discomfort since there are no incisions made.
-The majority of patients are able to return to work and normal activities within 24 hours.
+Balloon sinuplasty treatment doesn’t entail a long recovery period.
+There is minimal bleeding and minimal discomfort since there are no incisions made.
+The majority of patients can return to work and normal activities within 24 hours.

 Can Balloon Sinuplasty Be Performed As an In-Office Procedure?

 Dr. Tadros has performed hundreds of balloon sinus dilation in NYC & NJ.
 She is the best surgeon who is skilled in performing balloon dilation safely and effectively in-office.
 Typically, the office experience is quite comfortable for most patients and can be likened to a dental procedure.